sridhar-rg/crispr-design-depletion-dnaseq/README.md

 ## The Bioinformatics Challenge:

 The uniqueness of the computational challenge in developing this method lies in the number of CRISPR-gRNAs needed.
 Compared to *in vivo* gene editing, this application requires the use of thousands of CRISPR-gRNAs to deplete a vast majority of nucleic acid molecules in sequencing libraries.

+Additionally, the CRISPR-Cas enzyme is known to exhibit non-specific cutting on dsDNA that shares homology with the 20-nt gRNA target sequence.
+Any application that uses CRISPRs will have to consider bioinformatics methods to mitigate off-target effects.
 Hence, the **bioinformatics challenge** is:

 *Assemble an integrated bioinformatics CRISPR design and analysis pipeline with all necessary guardrails that provide gRNAs for the in vitro depletion of undesirable DNA in a library preparation process*